 - The HTTP Request is made for the HTML file.

-- The Server provides the HTML file in response, along with the CSS file.
+- The Server provides the HTML and CSS files in response.

 - The page starts to render straight away.